 There are two types of episiotomy incisions:

-Midline (median) incision.
+- Midline incision.
 A midline incision is done vertically.
-A midline incision is easier to repair, but it has a higher risk of extending into the anal area.
+A midline incision is easier to repair.
+But it has a higher risk of extending into the anal area.

-Mediolateral incision.
+- Mediolateral incision.
 A mediolateral incision is done at an angle.
-A mediolateral incision offers the best protection from an extended tear affecting the anal area, but it is often more painful and is more difficult to repair.
+A mediolateral incision is less likely to result in an extended tear into the anal area.
+However, this incision is often more painful and more difficult to repair.

 Healing from an episiotomy

 Any stitches used to repair the episiotomy are usually absorbed on their own.
 You might take prescription medications or use a nonprescription pain reliever or stool softener.
 However, pain-relieving creams or ointments haven't been found to be effective for episiotomy wounds.

 While you're healing, expect the discomfort to improve over time.
 Contact your health care provider if the pain gets worse.
 Also call your provider if you develop a fever or if the wound produces pus.
 These could be symptoms of an infection.

 Share your thoughts about episiotomy with your health care provider during your prenatal visits and when labor begins.
 Remember, though, to go into labor with an open mind.
 It'll take time for the baby to stretch the vaginal tissues to allow delivery.
 But sometimes the baby needs to be delivered before the vaginal tissues can stretch on their own.

 Count on your health care provider to respect your wishes about episiotomy — and to let you know when it's the safest option for you and your baby.

 Last Updated Aug 2, 2022